keiwv/Sumpy-Ludic-Game-Raylib/README.md

 This repository is an university final project.

 #### Made by:
-- Brayan Ivan Perez Ventura - Enrollment: 372781
+- Brayan Perez
-- Danna Guadalupe Sandez Islas - Enrollment: 373080
+- Danna Sandez
 ### Teacher:
 * Pedro Nuñez Yepiz
 ---